revou-fundamental-course/26-jun-23-georgejusen/readme.md

 Terima kasih atas pengertian dan kerjasamanya.

+## ⚠️ Warning

+**Do not copy this source code!**

+Copying and using someone else's code without permission is a violation of ethics and copyright.
+Please refrain from such actions.

+If you need a reference or want to learn how this code works, it is recommended to read and understand the code, and then rewrite it according to your needs.

+Thank you for your understanding and cooperation.

 # RevoU Mini Project - Fundamental

 Hi, my name is George Jusen.
 I'm one of the participants in the RevoU Fundamental Software Engineering course.